bradjones1/cdn/README.txt

    looks like: CDN <-> reverse proxy <-> web server, then you need to take extra measures if you want to prevent duplicate content showing up on the CDN.
 See
    \Drupal\cdn\StackMiddleware\DuplicateContentPreventionMiddleware for details.
+   It's possible in this situation to end up with redirect loops; for that reason the CDN module adds a debugging header to the 301 redirects it emits in order to facilitate troubleshooting.

 FAQ